 The Forest has a rich and varied musical heritage, producing notable musicians and composers such as Herbert Howells.
 It also has a long tradition of local participation in music through brass bands and choirs.
-The brass band tradition is particularly strong and thriving and this project will encourage and help people of all ages to be a part of these musical traditions and join in with them.
+The brass band tradition is particularly strong and thriving and this project set out to encourage and help people of all ages to be a part of these musical traditions and join in with them.

-The project will bring together each of these bands in a series of concerts that promote the landscape and reflect the connection of brass bands to the land based occupations of the Forest, particularly mining.
+The project helped arrange for some of the bands to perform in concerts that promoted the connection of brass bands to the area's history and the land based occupations of the Forest, particularly mining.

-It is anticipated that there will be on average, six concerts each year, each will be thematically organised to promote the landscape and feature some landscapes that have hosted concerts before, but also ‘new’ places, that have previously been undiscovered or not used for many years.
-The concerts will also feature other musical genres, choirs (including school choirs) and youth bands.
+A variety of musical events took place, each thematically organised to promote the landscape and feature some landscapes that have hosted concerts before, but also ‘new’ places, that have previously been undiscovered or not used for many years.
+For example, we enjoyed brass band concerts at Scarr Bandstand each summer - and look forward to many more!